Year 3

 Please download the files below to see our current Knowledge Organiser (WHISK Sheet) and our Curriculum Letter to Parents / Carers.
 These will provide you with a clear overview of all the subjects and learning that will take place in your child’s current theme.

-Our current class novel is The Loch Ness Monster and The Iron Man.
+Our current class novel is The Magic Paintbrush.

 Please keep checking this page for more information, links to useful websites and lots of photographs of our learning.